 You have no items in your shopping cart.

 Ethernet cables are the standard cables used to connect a computer network system.
-More specifically the different Ethernet cable types connect a modem to a router/ LAN, a router to a computer’s network interface card, etc.
+More specifically the different Ethernet cables types connect a modem to a router/ LAN, a router to a computer’s network interface card, etc.

 These cables are thick and flexible.
 We usually see their ends connected to the back of our computer equipment.
 While the different cables may look similar, there are, in fact, different categories of cables.

 Since the Ethernet was introduced in 1980, Ethernet cables have been developing and adapting to the uses and their needs.
 The different categories are designed with different specifications.
 They differ in shielding from electromagnetic interference, data transmission speed, and bandwidth frequency range.
-Physical differences include gauge size (AWG), jacket, and internal cable structure.
+Physical differences include gauge size (AWG), jacket, and internal cable structure.These differences affect the cable’s quality and speed.

 Also known as Cat3 or Station Wire, category 3 Ethernet cable is one of the veterans of Ethernet cables still in use today.
 Cat3 is of unshielded twisted pair (UTP) construction.
 It carries 10 Mbps data/voice transmission, with a max bandwidth of 16MHz.